-- A personal check, cashier's check, cash or money order in the proper amount.
-You may also pay by credit card or debit card.The cost to apply for a concealed weapon license at the Tax Collector's Office is $119.00.
-Acceptable forms of payment include check, cash, debit or credit card. (*A convenience fee of $1.95 flat fee applies to PIN debit cards and a 2.5% fee applies to credit cards.)
-A discount is offered to law enforcement officers with a letter on agency letterhead stating you are currently employed in a law enforcement position.)
+- $119.00 Acceptable forms of payment include check, cash, debit or credit card.
+(A convenience fee applies to debit and credit cards) A discount is offered to law enforcement officers with a letter on agency letterhead stating you are currently employed in a law enforcement position.

 - Current license or renewal letter from the Florida Department of Agriculture;